Free Case Evaluation

 The first thing you should know about a severance agreement is that it is meant to benefit your employer – not you.
 Under New York law, employers are not legally obligated to provide you with a severance package while terminating you.
 If your employer still chooses to do so, it means that they want to protect their own interests.

-Provisions of this type, depending on how they are worded – could infringe upon your rights under federal and state laws.
+Provisions of this type, depending on how they are worded, could infringe upon your rights under federal and state laws.
 Only a reliable and genuine New York severance agreement lawyer can determine whether the provisions are legally valid or not.

 The most important reason why your employer might ask you to sign a severance agreement is to get you to waive your rights to sue them for discrimination or harassment.
 Once you sign the agreement, you might no longer be able to take legal action against them for violating your rights.
-This is why the New York severance agreement lawyers at Levine & Blit generally advise our clients to not sign any agreement or accept any package from their employer without knowing what they are giving up in return.
+This is why the New York severance agreement lawyers at Levine & Blit generally advise our clients not to sign any agreement or accept any severance pay from their employer without knowing what they are giving up in return.

 Do Not Sign That Severance Agreement!

 Layoffs and terminations can be stressful.
-You suddenly find yourself without a steady source of income and you may panic.
+You suddenly find yourself without a steady source of income, and you may panic.
 If your company offers you a severance package or separation agreement, you may see it as an answer to your worries.

 Severance Packages Are Written for Your Employer – Protect Yourself